Volue-Public/energy-smp-docs/docs/scada-integration/scadaex/scadaex-installation-and-configuration-guide.md

             PDLog.lang
 ```

 Following the standard SmG installation, the two folders bin and gui containing all the listed application files must be located in a folder given by the configuration variable **ICC_HOME**.
-Default **ICC_HOME** location is `C:\Powel\Icc`.
+Default **ICC_HOME** location is `C:\Volue\Icc`.

 To be able to read the configuration from the SmG configuration database, the PowelCfgServer.exe COM component is also required and must be registered.
 This is normally not supplied with ScadaEx, and the SmG configuration must be stored in registry (or as environment variables).